Fathers Rights Lawyer in Rochester, NY

 The Cimino Law Firm also makes it easy to get started.
-We offer free phone consultations, so you don’t have to pay any money upfront.
+We offer confidential phone consultations, so you don’t have to pay any money upfront.
 We also have two offices to serve you.
 You can visit our Rochester or Webster, NY, office when you are ready to proceed.

 Remember, you have rights as a father, and the Cimino Law Firm is here to protect those rights.
 Call us for your confidential phone consultation today.